-Concerns around the possible carcinogenic nature of tooth whitening chemicals is running rampant on the internet, based on completely unsubstantiated facts.
+Concerns around the possible carcinogenic nature of tooth whitening chemicals are running rampant on the internet, based on completely unsubstantiated facts.

 Internet fear-mongering has reached an all-time high, with different walks of life claiming to have information on products that they do not understand properly, like carbamides and other tooth whitening products.
 Sometimes this is a part of a larger conspiracy (like “big pharma” causing customers to be sick so they can sell medicine to them), and sometimes it is due to some holistic knowledge that only the original poster and their immediate following or sect knows about and understands (and the rest of us ‘sheeple need to wake up, and fast).
 Obviously, this is all a hoax, as carbamides do NOT cause cancer or any sort of damage to the soft tissues.
 But with each conspiracy theory, you will always find a grain of truth.
 What is the grain of truth behind this one?

 In recent years, ammonium and peroxide-based tooth whitening treatments have been made illegal in the EU.
 Before, all tooth whitening methods used these kinds of chemicals to remove stains from teeth, as they are super effective, very corrosive, and are relatively safe for your health.
 The problem is that they aren’t safe enough, and can cause cancer if exposed to the soft tissues of the mouth.
 For this reason, they have been banned, and the dental industry scrambled to find a proper substitute: one that is equally effective, but not carcinogenic.
 They have found this replacement years ago in carbamides.